 How you can become a Home or Cross Sectional host

-Just pick a date and time that works for you, let me know as specified below and your sectional information will be:
+Just pick a date and time that works for you, and if possible, for Siobhan or Denis and let me know the details.
+Your sectional information will be:

 For answers to any remaining questions or to volunteer to be a host please contact Bill Hanson by email or at 250-920-4160 (9 to 9 daily).

 In the second or third month of every season we organize a potluck for each chapter of the choir.
 They are a tradition in the choir that allows us to get to know each other a little better.

 We ask every one to bring a tasty dish to share and their own plate, cup and cutlery.
 Ingredients signs are recommended for the benefit of those with dietary considerations and perhaps a name label in case someone wants to get the recipe from whoever brought a particularly tasty dish.